pminina01/readthedocs/AppDomain-Layout-Renderer.md

 ### Rendering Options

-**format - The formating.
+* **format** - The formating.
 Default to `Long`. possible options:
-* Long: default.
+  * _Long_ - default.
 The id as four number digit, colon, friendlyname.
 E.g. 0003:NLog.UnitTests
-* Short.
-Only the id as two number digit, like "03".
+  * _Short_ - Only the id as two number digit, like "03".
   * or custom like {0} -  {1}.
 The first parameter is the"AppDomain.Id", the second is the "AppDomain.FriendlyName".
 Note: use escaping of the brackets.
 See examples.

 ## Example